-Project Questor is brainchild of the genius Dr. Vaslovik: he developed plans to build an android super-human.
-Although he's disappeared and half of his programming tape was erased in the attempt to decode it, his former colleagues continue the project and finally succeed.
-But Vaslovik seems to have installed a secret program in Questor's brain: He flees and starts to search for Vaslovik.
-Since half of his knowledge is missing, he needs the help of Jerry Robinson, who's now under suspect of having stolen the android.
-Written by
+Project Questor is the brainchild of the genius Dr. Vaslovik, who developed plans to build an android super-human.
+Although he has disappeared and half of the programming tape was erased in the attempt to decode it, his former colleagues continue the project and finally succeed in creating Questor.
+However, Vaslovik seems to have installed a secret program in Questor's brain.
+He flees and starts to search for Vaslovik.
+Since half of his knowledge is missing, he needs the help of Jerry Robinson, who is now suspected of having stolen the android.

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 In January 2010, Roddenberry Productions announced that it was working with Imagine Television on a pilot for a new version of "The Questor Tapes".
 No further information was ever made available.
 See more

 Toward the end of the film, Mount Ararat is shown as a very sharply defined, very vertical mountain not unlike one you would find in the Rockies or Sierra Nevada.
 The actual Mount Ararat is actually a very weathered mountain most of whose slopes are, compared to the mountain in the film, much gentler.
 See more

 [Telling Robinson about the need to find Vaslovik at Mount Ararat before Vaslovik explodes

 He's there.
 Somewhere.
 And if I don't find him in time, that mountain will become a molehill.